Sankta Lucia: A Time-Honored Tradition

 Young men, called “star boys” (stjärngossar), follow the women, wearing cone-shaped hats decorated with golden stars.
 Each star boy also carries either a large golden star or a single candle in his hand.
 Other characters in the procession can be gingerbread men, elves, or Santa's little helpers.

-Join us in December for our yearly Lucia pageant.
 For more information, contact Karin Andersson in the Center for Scandinavian Studies.